Awards | Creative | News

 Posted by Jacqui on 15th October 2018

-Hosted by Women Leaders MK, the prestigious Women’s Leaders Milton Keynes Awards Gala Evening event recognises the talents and achievements of women living or working in the Milton Keynes postcode area.
+The prestigious Women‘s Leaders Milton Keynes Awards Gala Evening event recognises the achievements of women living or working in MK.
+Women Leaders MK hosts the event.

-The annual Women’s Leaders Milton Keynes Awards aims to enable women living or working within the Milton Keynes and surrounding area to experience the same empowerment and recognition achieved by winners.
+The Annual Women‘s Leaders Milton Keynes Awards enables women living or working in the area to experience the same recognition achieved by others.

-The Women’s Leaders, Milton Keynes Awards Winners event provides the intimate setting to celebrate.
-It is a great opportunity for everyone who attends to dine and network as the award winners are announced.
+The Women‘s Leaders, Milton Keynes Awards Winners event provides an intimate setting to celebrate.
+Everyone who attends has a great opportunity to dine and network as the hosts announce the award winners.

-All the winners in selected categories are automatically entered for and go on to compete in the National Forward Ladies Award, which is strongly linked to the Women’s Leaders Awards.
+The winners of the Awards in selected categories.
+Winners automatically compete in the National Forward Ladies Award, which maintains strong links to the Women’s Leaders Awards.

-Jacqui Wilkins, MD, Visual Identity was a finalist in the Creative Industries award, which was judged by Keith McLean, Executive Office Manager for Iain Stewart MP, Ruby Parmar, Senior Partner, PWC and Dr Julie Mills, CEO, MK College.
+Jacqui Wilkins, MD, Visual Identity, was a finalist in the Creative Industries award.
+Judged by Keith McLean, Executive Office Manager for Iain Stewart MP, Ruby Parmar, Senior Partner, PWC and Dr Julie Mills, CEO, MK College.

-The Creative Industries was the first award of the evening and Visual Identity is delighted to announce that Jacqui was crowned the Women’s Leader winner in this category.
-As she walked up to the stage to collect her award, Steve Walls the compare for the evening said:
+The hosts presented the Creative Industries award first; Visual Identity proudly announces Jacqui as the category’s Women’s Leader winner.
+As she walked up to the stage to collect her award, Steve Walls, the compere for the evening, said:

-This is a terrific achievement for Jacqui and a great platform for Visual Identity for growth in the next 12-months.
-After the event, Jacqui was quoted as saying:
+This is a terrific achievement for Jacqui and for Visual Identity for growth in the next 12 months.
+After the event, Jacqui said: